balenaltd/handbook/Devices.md

 If you now login to the dashboard and select Applications, you'll see the app you just added.

-# Adding a New Device
+# Adding Devices

 ## Via DB

-You can also add a new device now (previously the `device` table did not exist).
+You can also add a new device once an Application has been created.
 Go to the `device` table, again in the `resin` DB (which was created once a new app had been added).
 Add something similar to the following row:

     2016-07-14 16:00:23.012345	1	abcdef1234	testDevice		raspberry-pi2	1	2	0